How do I Start a Business in Los Angeles?

 It is important to remember that regardless of where you will be operating your business (i.e. from an office, your home, online, etc.), you will need to state a physical business address.
 You may be subject to certain zoning and/or licensing requirements based on the location of your stated business address.

 4. SELECT A BUSINESS ENTITY FOR YOUR BUSINESS

 No two businesses are exactly the same.
 Based on the structure of your business, the type of entity you choose will be determined by a number of factors.
+It may also be wise to reach out to an experienced business attorney or business consultant.
 The following breakdown should give you a better idea of which entity suits you best.

 This type of entity is best for someone who does not want to spend the money on running the business as a separate entity.
 The major drawback to this type of entity is that the owners will be personally liable for any claims against the business.
 The benefit is that it is inexpensive to set up and there is no business maintenance.

 Similar to a sole proprietorship, a General Partnership does not require corporate formalities.
 A general partnership has two or more owners and every owner shares unlimited personal liability.
 General Partnerships should be entered into with caution and the advice of an attorney.

 In this entity, two types of partners can exist – general partner (bears unlimited liability for all liabilities of the business) and limited partner (liable for only what they have invested in the company).
 A limited partnership should be registered with the California Secretary of State in order to limit liability to the partners.